Get Your International Drivers License for $49

-A reasonable amount of information should have been gathered before your plan of driving in Russia.
+A reasonable amount of information should have been gathered before your plan of driving in the country.
 This kind of approach is ideal, making the most out of your travel and having an enjoyable experience when touring a foreign country.
-Via the collection of ideas regarding the country, it will be easier for you to explore its different tourist spots, thus saving a lot of time and preventing mishaps during your journey.
-This guide will give important information about Russia’s amazing tourist spots and the different do’s and don'ts when driving on its roads.
+It will be easier for you to explore its different tourist spots, thus saving a lot of time and preventing mishaps during your journey.
+This guide will give important information about the country's amazing tourist spots and the different do’s and don'ts when driving on its roads.

 The Best and Worst Time to Travel in Russia

 Mainly known for its beauty during the winter season, Koprino is a Russian location that is popular among locals and tourists who want to engage themselves in snow-related recreational activities.
-Because of its popularity, the area accommodates some of the best hotels and restaurants that can be found in Russia.
+Because of its popularity, the area accommodates some of the best hotels and restaurants that can be found in the country.
 It is also home to some of the richest country clubs in the country, thus making it a top destination for celebrities and royalty.
-To safely drive around this area, apply for your International Driver’s License for Russia and download it on the website of IDA to make the exploration of this area allowable by the local authorities.
-Make sure to also bring your local license when driving on its roads as a foreigner.

 A great spot to visit with friends and family, Tikhvin is home to many museums.
 Locals and tourists are gravitated toward visiting the traditional Russian food that is pervasive on its streets.
 You can also visit the Theotokos of Tikhvin icon, which is recognized as Russia’s holiest site.
 Here, you can buy conventional Russian Orthodox gems that you can bring home as souvenirs.
 Tikhvin is also home to many bread shops that normally exude the smell of freshly baked bread to the entire area.